-Our Shed has grown in just three years to over 50 members, the problem that we are now facing, like so many other Sheds, is that we are outgrowing our current corner in the Theatre but plans are afoot for the Theatre to expand its floor area thereby allowing us slightly more room and also to build a new theatre to complement the current Oak and Acorn theatres.
-Possibly with our rate of growth even that will be inadequate, so if anybody has or know of the odd, unused plot of land big enough for a good sized shed going begging, or an outhouse or barn that has no use and we could employ – let us know, we would be most grateful for such a gift.
+Our Shed has grown in just three years to over 50 members, The problem that we now face, like so many other Sheds, is that we have outgrown our current corner in the Theatre.
+However plans are afoot for the Theatre to expand it's floor area and build a new theatre to complement the current Oak and Acorn theatres thereby allowing us slightly more space.
+It is more than likely with our rate of growth that even that will be inadequate.
+If anybody knows of an unused plot of land big enough for a good sized shed or an outhouse or barn that is currently not being used we could be very interested please let us know, we would be most grateful for such a lead.

 When we started it was under the auspices of what was then known as Community Action Fareham.
 Without them it is unlikely that our particular Shed would have got off of the ground in anything like the way that it did, or whether it would have started at all.
 For the first two years we operated under their auspices, using their insurance cover and their expertise in organisation.
 In fact, I believe that it was CAF that found our slot in Titchfield Festival Theatre.

 That was probably the most vital step in progressing the Shed.
 We now have an excellent symbiotic relationship with the management of the theatre.
 We get premises at a very good rent and the Theatre gets help with scenery, maintenance and the like.